 Home / Resources & support / FAQs / Using named expressions with collect get to add results into a table

-How do I include risk ratio (RR) and odds ratio (OR) in a table after fitting a logistic regression model?
+How do I include the risk ratio (RR) and odds ratio (OR) in a table after fitting a logistic regression model?

-Title Using named expressions with collect get to add results into a table
+Title: Using named expressions with collect get to add results into a table

 Authors Pei-Chun Lai, StataCorp